 Each Fund pays out to its shareholders any net investment income and net realized capital gains.
-Ordinarily, each Fund makes any distributions once a year (usually in December), except that the KFA Dynamic Fixed Income ETF typically distributes any net investment income monthly.
+Ordinarily, each Fund makes any distributions once a year (usually in December).
+In addition, KFA Value Line® Dynamic Core Equity Index ETF and KFA Mount Lucas Index Strategy ETF typically distributes any net investment income quarterly.
 Each Fund may make distributions on a more frequent basis.
 A Fund may occasionally be required to make supplemental distributions at some other time during the year.
 Distributions in cash may be reinvested automatically in additional whole shares only if the broker through whom you purchased shares makes such option available.
-Your broker is responsible for distributions, including if, in its reasonable discretion, such action is necessary or advisable to preserve the status of the Fund as a regulated investment company under Subchapter M of the Code or to avoid imposition of income or excise taxes on undistributed income.
+Your broker is responsible for distributing the income and capital gain distributions to you.
+Each Fund reserves the right to declare special distributions, including if, in its reasonable discretion, such action is necessary or advisable to preserve the status of the Fund as a regulated investment company under Subchapter M of the Code or to avoid imposition of income or excise taxes on undistributed income.